-- 1.1.
-This is the fourth performance management report to this committee that is based upon the revised Performance Management System, which was implemented as of 1 April 2016, and the committee's 15 vital signs indicators. - 1.2.
-This report contains: - A Red/Amber/Green rated dashboard overview of performance across all 15 vital signs indicators - Report cards for the vital signs that have met the exception reporting criteria. - 1.3.
-The full list of vital signs indicators was presented to committee at the 11 March 2016 meeting and is available in Appendix 2. - 1.4.
+1.2.
+This report contains:

+- A Red/Amber/Green rated dashboard overview of performance across all 14 vital signs indicators - Report cards for the vital signs that have met the exception reporting criteria. - 1.3.
+The full list of vital signs indicators was presented to committee at the 11 March 2016 meeting.
+The vital signs indicators are monitored during the year and are subject to review when processes are amended to improve performance, to ensure that the indicator correctly captures future performance.
+An annual review of all CES vital signs was commenced this month to confirm the suitability of indicators, their targets and technical definitions and to ensure that all vs indicators continue to effectively monitor performance.
+A list of all existing and proposed vital signs indicators is available in Appendix 2. - 1.4.
 The lead officers for those areas of performance that have been highlighted through the exception reporting process are available at this committee meeting to answer any specific questions Members may have about the services concerned.
 The report author is available to answer any questions that Members may have about the performance management framework and how it operates.